 A slideshow is a sequence of images, most often with captions, that the user can manually cycle through one-by-one.
 Often, the slideshow is set up to automatically advance the slides over a certain interval of time.

 You can see an example of a slideshow on the London, England page.
+Another example with a different look to the previous and next buttons can be seen on the Istanbul, Turkey page.

 To begin, you'll want to assemble a number of images that are all the same size and shape.
 You can use as few as two images in a slideshow, but most of the time they will contain somewhere between about 3 and 15 images.